ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

     ```

--   Quando invocate questa funzione, fate molta attenzione al fatto che il parametro `normal` deve essere già normalizzato!
+-   When calling this function, pay close attention to the fact that the `normal` parameter must already be normalized!

-# Test
+# Testing

--   Per verificare il funzionamento di `create_onb_from_z`, possiamo usare il *random testing* (un'idea apparentemente nata nel mondo del linguaggio [Haskell](https://www.haskell.org/), vedi [quickcheck](https://hackage.haskell.org/package/QuickCheck)).

--   L'idea è quella di generare un gran numero di vettori casuali, passarli come parametri a `create_onb_from_z`, e verificare che il tipo di ritorno sia effettivamente una ONB.
-(Pare che Duff et al. abbiano scoperto così il bug nell'algoritmo di [Frisvad, 2012](http://orbit.dtu.dk/files/
-126824972/onb_frisvad_jgt2012_v2.pdf)).

--   L'approccio generale del *random testing* è quello di generare input casuali, e verificare che gli output soddisfino certe proprietà. È conveniente soprattutto per funzioni matematiche, ma non è sempre la soluzione migliore.
+-   To verify the correct operation of `create_onb_from_z`, we can use *random testing* (an idea apparently originating in the world of the [Haskell](https://www.haskell.org/) language, see [quickcheck](https://hackage.haskell.org/package/QuickCheck)).

+-   The idea is to generate a large number of random vectors, pass them as parameters to `create_onb_from_z`, and verify that the return type is indeed an ONB.
+(Apparently Duff et al. discovered the bug in the algorithm from [Frisvad, 2012](http://orbit.dtu.dk/files/126824972/onb_frisvad_jgt2012_v2.pdf) this way).

+-   The general approach of *random testing* is to generate random inputs and verify that the outputs satisfy certain properties.
+It is especially convenient for mathematical functions, but it is not always the best solution.

 ---